observIQ/monitoring-dashboard-samples/alerts/redis-gke/README.md

 # Alerts for Redis in GKE

-## Memory Fragmentation Ratio < 1
+## Memory fragmentation ratio < 1 alert

-A fragmentation ratio less than 1.0 means that Redis requires more memory than is available on the system and so it has resorted to using swap memory resources.
+A fragmentation ratio less than 1.0 means that Redis requires more memory than is available on the system and so it has resorted to using swap memory resources, reducing performance.

-## Keys Getting Evicted
+## High rate of evicted keys alert

 Under memory pressure, the system will evict keys to free up memory.
-This is an indicator of memory pressure of the redis configuration.
-This alert fires if at least 1 keys is evicted every second.
+This is an indicator of memory pressure due to the Redis or system configuration.
+By default, this alert fires if at least 1 key is evicted every second.

 ### Creating notification Channels and User Labels